Secret-Family-Recipies-Cookbook-2/marketing/README.md

 Finished sections on 'index.html'
 Darkened the black translucent boxes a bit to allow text to be a little more visible Starting footer.

+## Updates @ May 26, 1:05 pm
+Created and styled footer in 'index.html'